newclarity/go-offstage/README.md

-# rep-go-offstage
+# go-offstage

-This repository is intended to be a helper packages for microservices at NewClarity.
+This repository is intended to be a helper packages for working with BackStage.